Articles > Cybersecurity > Malware types and how to prevent them

 Preventing ransomware starts with healthy device-use habits:

-2. Review your port settings regularly and use virus scanners familiar with common ransomware programs.
+- Review port settings regularly and use virus scanners familiar with common ransomware programs.

-3. Maintain backup files in case your original documents become locked.
-Backup files give you leverage in a ransomware situation and may provide enough time for professional IT specialists to assist you.
+- Maintain backup files in case original documents become locked.
+Backup files give leverage in a ransomware situation and may provide enough time for professional IT specialists to assist with recovery.

 Spyware

-Spyware is far more discreet than many other forms of malware.
-It transmits personal information directly from your hard drive to other locations.
+Among malware types, spyware is far more discreet than many other forms of malware.
+It transmits personal information directly from a hard drive to other locations.

 Unlike bots or worms, spyware is typically distributed to specific devices for specific purposes.
 Hackers might be searching for incriminating information they think is on a user’s hard drive, or mining for a particular set of login credentials.

-Spyware is challenging to identify since its primary goal is to hide on your device.
-Spyware resembles other forms of malware in how it affects your device.
+Spyware is challenging to identify since its primary goal is to hide on a device.
+Spyware resembles other forms of malware in how it affects a device.
 Users might notice slower application load times, slower internet processing times and unexpected program crashes.
-In addition, spyware can cause unexplainable increases in your device’s data use.
+In addition, spyware can cause unexplainable increases in a device’s data use.

 It’s much easier to prevent spyware than to eradicate spyware once it begins to affect your device.
 Preventing spyware means practicing safe internet and email habits, monitoring device data-usage trends and the permissions you allow for each application.